-For some employers, they’re looking to ramp up hiring during the holiday season, and others do it in the summertime, but either way, a busy season doesn’t mean it’s time to make rash decisions.
+Some employers are looking to ramp up hiring during the holiday season, while others do it in the summertime.
+Either way, a busy season doesn’t mean it’s time to make rash decisions.
 Your customers won’t forgive you for poor customer service or delayed shipments, so don’t make poor hiring choices.
 Instead, use these five tips to start with a strong season.

 Ask for Employee Referrals

-Your current employees are doing a great job, and they know better than anyone who would fit in at the company and handle the job.
-Employee referrals not only provide you with quality candidates but also cuts time in the hiring process.
+Your current employees are doing a great job, and they know better than anyone who would fit in at the company and handle the job well.
+Employee referrals not only provide you with quality candidates, but also cuts time out of the hiring process.
 Candidates that were referred by employees typically start ten days sooner than those found by job boards.